Skip to main content

 to be entrepreneurs

-OSU’s National Science Foundation’s Innovation Corps (I-Corps™) Program helps researchers find the commercial potential of their technology.
+OSU’s National Science Foundation’s Innovation Corps (I-Corps™) Program helps researchers (students & faculty) find the commercial potential of their technology.

 This four-session program focuses on customer discovery and understanding the unique values your technology brings to customers.
 Through weekly coaching feedback and 30 discovery interviews, you will take the first step towards developing a commercialization plan to get your technology out of the lab and into the marketplace.

-OSU is one of eight universities that make up NSF's Southwest i-Corps Hub.
+OSU is one of nine universities that make up NSF's Southwest i-Corps Hub.

 Program Overview